wmhass/BDDComicsList/README.md

 #### Acceptance criteria:
 *Scenario - Is presenting a list of comics characters:*

-    Given that a list of comics characters was successfully loaded When the view with the list of comic characters is presented Then show the name of the comic as the view's title
+    Given that a comic was selected
+    When the view with the list of comic characters is presented Then show the name of the comic as the view's title